appgate/conkolla/examples.md

 When a user is terminated (the identity shall be removed from the IdP), clean-up scripts will usually take care of removing all the parts and pieces for that user.
 Admins can hook in and use for example power-shell scripts.
 In one of the clean-up stages you would have then a script which does the clean-up in AppGate for that user:

 - free the license
-- delete all onboarded devices
+- delete all on boarded devices
 - remove otp seeds

 Sometimes you need to run a one-off to clean out a user in AppGate.
 This code will do it: